huiyi-lyu/huiyi-lyu.github.io/_pages/publications.md

 - Mediating Post-Civil War Peace: Third Parties in Design and Implementation of Civil War Peace Settlements, with Chong Chen and Colin Flint
 - Why Anti-China Discourse Waning: A LLM Analysis of Social Media Narratives on Twitter, with Wen Zha
-- Can BRI Win Minds and Hearts on Social Media?
-Evidence from Twitter, with Pu Yan and Ralph Schroeder
 - Agenda Setting Research Meets Big Data: A Literature Review Since 2016, with Scott Hale and Pu Yan

 ## Papers in Progress